pdp10/AstroJournal/README.md

 To use AstroJournal you need to install:

 - Java 1.6+
-- TeX Live (pdflatex or texi2tex must be installed)
+- TeX Live (for Linux Users) or MkTeX (for Windows Users) (pdflatex must be installed)

+For windows users who installed MkTeX, the Latex packages url and mptopdf must be installed using the MkTeX Manager.

-Then, if you are using GNU/Linux or MAC OS X, you can run AstroJournal on GNU/Linux typing:
+Then, if you are using GNU/Linux or MAC OS X, you can run AstroJournal on GNU/Linux typing (or clicking the icon):
 ./create_journal.sh

-or if you are using Windows, click on (this will start a very basic window with 1 button): create_journal.bat
+or if you are using Windows, click on: create_journal.bat

+This will start a very basic window with 1 button to generate the journals.

 ## How to create an observation record: